+He does not have any family relationship with any director of the Company.
 There is no conflict of interest between him and the Company.

 He is not a director of any other public companies.
 He has not been convicted of any offence within the past ten years.
+He does not hold any shares directly in the Company.